timothypmurphy/ScottishPowerTest/README.md

 My unit testing uses JUnit and Mockito.
 Currently, I only have unit tests for the two service classes, but these classes hold most of the code and all the logic in the project.
 I'm quite pleased with the different scenarios I've covered in these unit tests, checking for exceptions being thrown as well as testing different branches that the individual methods can take.
-I would like to have completed a full unit test suite, covering some of the other classes in the application.
+I would like to have completed a full unit test suite, covering some other classes in the application.
 I also think the tests I have written are not the cleanest, so given more time I would make them more readable.

 ### BDD Testing